 Bahasa Indonesia and Bahasa Melayu are similar and different languages at the same time.
 Both are standard languages under the bigger umbrella of the Malay language, which is used in Indonesia and Malaysia.
-Although generally mutually intelligible, the two languages have differences in the vocabulary, pronunciation, grammar and spelling.
+Although generally mutually intelligible, the two languages have differences in vocabulary, pronunciation, grammar and spelling.

 The Malay language is part of the Austronesian language family.
 Malay is spoken in Singapore, Malaysia, Indonesia and Brunei.
 As a national language, which translates to Bahasa Nasional or Bahasa Kebangsaan, it has different official names depending on the region.
 Incidentally, Bahasa means ”language.”